Shushsa/docs/docs/governance.md

 other governance set members but can NOT vote VETO on governance proposals.
 Counselors account for < 2/3'rds of all governance seats.

-## Q2: "Why should I become a Kira partner?"
+## Q2: Why should I become a Kira partner?
 Becoming a Kira Partner allows you to participate as a validator in the token mining event during the launch of the network and earn revenue from block, network and exchange fee rewards as well as mining KEX token.
 In addition to becoming a validator, partners will also be